biscuit-auth/website/docs/src/usage/web-components.md

 ### Datalog playground

-The datalog playground allows you to type in and evaluate datalog code with providing a token.
+The datalog playground allows you to type in and evaluate datalog code without providing a token.
 It displays the evaluation results, as well as all the facts generated during evaluation.